Johnson-Humrickhouse Museum: Permanent Exhibits

 This gallery includes a mock-up of a typical pioneer cabin and features the various tools, furnishings, and longrifles from Ohio's settlers of the late 18th through 19th centuries.
 The center piece of this gallery is a showcase of various 18th century longrifles, including smooth bore flintlocks, and 19th century rifles, muzzle loaders, percussion cap, and breech loading rifles.

 Coshocton is also the birthplace of advertising art.
 In 1886, newspaper owner Jasper Meek used his printing press to advertise a shoe store on the surface of burlap school bags.
 After Meek established the first advertising art company, many start-ups followed.
 Most of the advertising was printed on metal trays and signs.
 Coca-Cola trays are the most common.
 It is believed that during the first decade of the 20th century, Coshocton had more artists in residence than any other city except New York City.
 Visitors can view Jasper Meek's 1830 model Washington Press and many examples of Coshocton advertising art.

 III.
 Golden Gallery – The Golden Gallery features a Victiorian nook with 18 & 19th Century European & American furniture, textiles and decorative arts.
 Half of the gallery space is devoted to temporary displays.

 IV.
 Asian: Chinese & Japanese 18 & 19th Century Arts & Weaponry.
 Japanese and Chinese artifacts, including Jade, porcelain, cloisonne, embroidery, lacquer ware, theater masks, intricate ivory and wood carvings, samurai armor, and samurai swords.

 V. Special Exhibit - Gallery display five changing exhibits each year, and they vary from contemporary quilts, fine art and craft to World War II posters and traveling exhibits.

 Newark Holy Stones

 The JHM houses the original and controversial Newark Holy Stones, composed of four objects: the Keystone, the Decalogue Stone, a two-piece box made to house the Decalogue Stone, and a bowl.
 Both the Keystone and Decalogue Stone are inscribed in Hebrew, and the Decalogue Stone also bears an image of Moses.
-Uncovered in the Newark earthworks in the 1860s, the context suggested a link with the Hopewell Indian culture, which thrived between 100 BC and 500 AD.
+Uncovered in the Newark earthworks in the 1860s, the ostensible context suggested a link with the Hopewell Indian culture, which thrived between 100 BC and 500 AD.
+The stones are accepted to be 19th-century forgeries, though their exact origin is uncertain.